-The Flinders Ranges Council Annual Business Plan sets out the services, programs and capital expenditure for 2019-2020 financial year.
-The Council's objective is to provide programs and services for the community and to progress the achievement of the goals and objectives of The Flinders Ranges Council Strategic Management Plan, which includes the Infrastructure and Asset Management Plan and the Long Term Financial Plan.
+The Flinders Ranges Council Annual Business Plan sets out the services, programs and capital expenditure for 2020-2021 financial year.
+The Council's objective is to provide programs and services for the community and to progress the achievement of the goals and objectives of The Flinders Ranges Council Strategic Management Plan, which includes the Infrastructure and Asset Management Plan and the Long-Term Financial Plan.

 Section 8(k) of the Local Government Act 1999 states that councils must act to ensure the sustainability of the council's long-term financial performance and position.
 An independent assessment of council's sustainability in 2010 reported that council was required to increase its rates income by 50% over and above inflation to be sustainable.
-This requirement by law to be sustainable is the basis for Council's decision to increase rates by an average of 7.9% each year on average over the last 10 years.
+This requirement by law to be sustainable is the basis for Council's decision to increase rates by above the consumer price index in prior years.